How to Update PC Drivers Safely in Windows

 - Choose Search automatically for drivers.

-Method 3: Official Manufacturer Software (Best for Gamers)
+Step 3: Official Manufacturer Software (Best for Gamers)

 If you play PC games, relying on Windows Update for your graphics card is a bad idea, as they are often months behind the latest releases.